-Learn how to play the guitar - for Beginners
+Learn How to Play the Guitar - for Beginners

-There are at least 20 parts of a guitar for a beginner to learn.
-Let’s keep it simple and be focused on the most important parts.
-Once you know a few names for things, and what they do, itโ€™s all surprisingly simple.
+There are many parts of a guitar for a beginner to learn.
+Let’s keep it simple and focus on the most important parts.
+Once you know a few names for things and what they do, it’s all surprisingly simple.

-All parts of the guitar are related to one of these functions.
-The guitar neck represents the playing function: the tuning keys on the head help you to wind the string, making it tighter or looser.
+All parts of the guitar relate to one of these functions.
+The guitar neck represents the playing function: the tuning keys on the head help you wind the string, making it tighter or looser.
 We press the strings on the fretboard to create notes and chords.
 Along the fretboard, we have those metal frets and can play notes or create chords by pressing the string(s) down just behind the fret.

 Parts of the guitar